marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 There will be a simple frontend to upload the files and make queries to the API at ```/App/Index``

 This is still work in progress: below the actual mockup.
-At the moment only the file upload function is working
+At the moment only the file upload functionality is working.

  ![Picture2](https://github.com/marcogdepinto/Django-Emotion-Classification-Ravdess-API/blob/master/gitmedia/interface2.png)